sindresorhus/crypto-hash/readme.md

 Returns a `Promise<string>` with a hex-encoded hash.

-*In Node.js operation is executed using [`worker_threads`](https://nodejs.org/api/worker_threads.html), one thread is lazily spawned on first operation and lives till the end of program execution(`unref`ed, so won't hold process alive).*
+*In Node.js 12 or later, the operation is executed using [`worker_threads`](https://nodejs.org/api/worker_threads.html).
+A thread is lazily spawned on the first operation and lives until the end of the program execution.
+It's `unref`ed, so it won't keep the process alive.*

 [SHA-1 is insecure](https://stackoverflow.com/a/38045085/64949) and should not be used for anything sensitive.